Modern slavery risks have risen in nearly three quarters of the 28 member states of the European Union over the last year, reveals our annual study.

 India has improved more than any other country – going from 15th worst to 49th in the overall index.
 Thailand’s action on enforcing a national programme to eliminate slavery and trafficking, meanwhile, has moved it 21 places up the ranking to 48th highest risk.

 We stresse that slavery in both countries remains a significant problem.
 In India, severe forms of slavery are common in construction, brick kilns, garment production, manufacturing and farming; while in Thailand, the worst abuses still frequently occur in sectors such as manufacturing, agriculture, fishing and rubber production.
 Hannah Broscombe, Asia Supply Chain Analyst believes, “Intensive government activity will be required in India and Thailand if these green shoots of progress are to turn into a positive trajectory.”

 China, ranked 21st in the index, remains firmly entrenched among the worst performing countries in the ‘extreme risk’ category.
 North Korea, Syria, South Sudan, Yemen, DR Congo, Sudan, Iran, Libya, Eritrea and Turkmenistan are rated by the Modern Slavery Index as posing the highest risk of all countries measured.

 Modern Slavery Index 2017

 The Modern Slavery Index 2017 (MSI) assesses the risk to business of exposure to practices of slavery, servitude, trafficking in persons and forced labour.
-The index is specifically designed to help companies identify where the risk of modern slavery is greatest across their business and supply chain in order to better protect workers and comply with new and emerging legislation.
+The index is specifically designed to help companies identify where the risk of modern slavery and labour exploitation is greatest across their business and supply chain in order to better protect workers and comply with new and emerging legislation.
 The MSI forms part of our Human Rights Data Set, which features 31 risk indices covering civil and political rights, labour rights, human security, remedy, and development issues.